All Episodes

 I hope you have a great rest of the day, my friends.

-We plan on it here at the EIB Network, and we'll be back here tomorrow.
+We plan on it here at the EIB network, and we'll be back here tomorrow.

-Revd and ready, stoked and prepared, fully loaded to do it all over again with eager anticipation.
+Revved and ready, stoked and prepared, fully loaded to do it all over again with eager anticipation.